Vera C. Rubin Observatory

 As of May 2022, the project critical path was the camera installation, integration and testing.[36]

-Overview edit
+Overview

 The Simonyi Survey Telescope design is unique among large telescopes (8 m-class primary mirrors) in having a very wide field of view: 3.5 degrees in diameter, or 9.6 square degrees.
 For comparison, both the Sun and the Moon, as seen from Earth, are 0.5 degrees across, or 0.2 square degrees.
 Combined with its large aperture (and thus light-collecting ability), this will give it a spectacularly large etendue of 319 m2⋅degree2.[6]
 This is more than three times the etendue of the largest-view existing telescopes, the Subaru Telescope with its Hyper Suprime Camera[37] and Pan-STARRS, and more than an order of magnitude better than most large telescopes.[38]

-Optics edit
+Optics

-The LSST primary/tertiary mirror successfully cast, August 2008.
+The LSST primary/tertiary mirror successfully cast, August 2008

-Optics of the LSST Telescope.
+Optics of the LSST Telescope

 The telescope's primary mirror (M1) is 8.4 meters (28 ft) in diameter, the secondary mirror (M2) is 3.4 meters (11.2 ft) in diameter, and the tertiary mirror (M3), inside the ring-like primary, is 5.0 meters (16 ft) in diameter.
-The secondary mirror is expected to be the largest convex mirror in any operating telescope, until surpassed by the ELT's 4.2 m secondary in about 2024.
+The secondary mirror is expected to be the largest convex mirror in any operating telescope, until surpassed by the Extremely Large Telescope's 4.2 m secondary in about 2028.
 The second and third mirrors reduce the primary mirror's light-collecting area to 35 square meters (376.7 sq ft), equivalent to a 6.68-meter-diameter (21.9 ft) telescope.[6]
-Multiplying this by the field of view produces an étendue of 336 m2⋅degree2; the actual figure is reduced by vignetting.[38]
+Multiplying this by the field of view produces an étendue of 336 m2⋅degree2; the actual figure is reduced by vignetting.[39]

 The primary and tertiary mirrors (M1 and M3) are designed as a single piece of glass, the "M1M3 monolith".
 Placing the two mirrors in the same location minimizes the overall length of the telescope, making it easier to reorient quickly.
 Making them out of the same piece of glass results in a stiffer structure than two separate mirrors, contributing to rapid settling after motion.[9]

 The optics includes three corrector lenses to reduce aberrations.
 These lenses, and the telescope's filters, are built into the camera assembly.
-The first lens at 1.55 m diameter is the largest lens ever built,[39] and the third lens forms the vacuum window in front of the focal plane.[38]
+The first lens, at 1.55 m diameter, is the largest lens ever built,[40] and the third lens forms the vacuum window in front of the focal plane.[39]

 Unlike many telescopes,[41] the Rubin Observatory makes no attempt to compensate for dispersion in the atmosphere.
 Such correction, which requires re-adjusting an additional element in the optical train, would be very difficult in the 5 seconds allowed between pointings, plus is a technical challenge due to the extremely short focal length.
 As a result, shorter wavelength bands away from the zenith will have somewhat reduced image quality.[42]

-Camera edit
+edit

 The LSST camera sensor